 "But the Dutch, being independently minded, couldn't agree on a single system.
 For instance, one of the sons might use the name Hendricksen, while another might call himself Jansen, with another sibling basing his name on his town of origin and another on his occupation, Brouwer (brewer)," says van der Wielen.

 Genealogist Miriam Klaassen says that a combination of unflattering nicknames, patronymic-based names, associations with place of origin and references to occupation have become the most popular surnames.

 The top 10 surnames include: De Jong (the young), Jansen or Janssen (son of Jan), Bakker (baker), Visser (fisher), Smit (smith) and Meijer/Meyer (land agent).

 Van Dijk is another all-time favourite but boringly enough, it refers to the Dutch preoccupation with keeping sea water out of their clogs rather than a reference to the mother's sexual preference.

 My personal favourite is Van den/der Berg (from/of the mountain).
 Now that has got to be a joke.

 We can have a giggle about the Dutch first name Pik which seems to relate to the Dutch word for the male organ but we should not lose the run of ourselves.
 Kok for instance means cook.

-So come on, Dutch names are not so weird after all.
+So Dutch names are perhaps not so weird after all.
 But if you do have to laugh, be sure there are no Irish teachers brandishing a large crutch in the vicinity.